jhlagado/eForth/README.md

 2. rename `/include/credentials_template.h` to `/include/credentials.h`
 3. plug in your esp32 device to your USB port.
 4. use PlatformIO to build and upload this project to your ESP32 device.
+5. note: the serial monitor works with a baud rate of 1000000 baud

 ## Running in Arduino IDE